MO-QHT/Machine-Learning-Lab-/Lab 8 /README.md

 ---

+## Note

+The file `02_K_Nearest_Neighbors_Assignment.ipynb` could not be included in this repository due to a technical issue encountered on GitHub during the upload process.

+Therefore, it has been uploaded separately in another repository also named **Lab 8**.

+Please refer to that repository to access the full implementation of the KNN assignment.

+---

 ## Overview

 This lab focuses on applying the K-Nearest Neighbors (KNN) algorithm to a dataset in order to understand how distance-based classification works.
 The main goal is to study the importance of feature scaling and determine the best value for K to achieve good model performance.